Home Topics Quantum-safe cryptography What is quantum-safe cryptography?

 Learn about threats posed by quantum computers and start to take action to prepare for quantum-safe cryptography.

-There are two major uses for cryptography: encryption and authentication.
+In computing, there are two major use cases for cryptography: encryption and authentication.
 Encryption protects data from prying eyes, and authentication prevents bad actors from pretending to be other people.

 Why quantum computers challenge existing cryptography

-All of these codes and keys and encryption and authentication schemes are just math problems, specifically designed to be difficult for classical computers to solve.
-Public-key algorithms work well because all of those math problems are hard to solve by using classical computers—but their solutions are easy to check.
+These codes, keys, encryption schemes and authentication schemes are just math problems specifically designed to be difficult for classical computers to solve.
+Public-key algorithms work well because all those mathematical problems are hard to solve using classical computers—but their solutions are easy to check.

-Take the widely-used RSA encryption: the public key is a 2048-bit integer – a very large number.
-The private key is the prime factors of that number.
-It’s trivial for even a pocket calculator to check the private key against the public key: multiply the factors together.
-But every star that has ever or will ever burn in this universe will run out of fuel and die before the most powerful classical supercomputers that are ever built might crack the 2048-bit integer into its component factors and read the encoded message.
+Take the widely-used RSA encryption: the public key is a 2048-bit integer, a huge number.
+The private key is the prime factor of that number.
+It's trivial for even a pocket calculator to check the private key against the public key: multiply the factors together.
+But every star that has ever or will ever burn in this universe will run out of fuel and die before the most powerful classical supercomputers might crack the 2048-bit integer into its component factors and read the encoded message.

-But one of those once-impossible problems is prime factorization.
-The mathematician Peter Shor showed in 1994 that a sufficiently powerful quantum computer would be able to find the prime factors of integers much more easily than classical computers.
-Shor’s algorithm was actually the first algorithm ever developed for quantum computers.
-And it will one day mean the end of every major public-key encryption system in use as of 2022.
+However, one of those once-impossible problems is prime factorization.
+The mathematician Peter Shor showed in 1994 that a sufficiently powerful future quantum computer would be able to find the prime factors of integers much more easily than classical computers.
+Shor's algorithm was the first algorithm ever developed for quantum computers, and it will one day mean the end of every major public-key encryption system in use.

-Symmetric encryption, less secure against classical attacks but still used for certain purposes (like credit card transactions), is under threat too.
-Grover’s search algorithm isn’t quite the skeleton key for symmetric cryptography that Shor’s is for asymmetric.
-But it might aid in brute force attacks and make symmetric cryptography much less secure.
+Grover's search algorithm (also known as the quantum search algorithm) isn't quite the skeleton key for symmetric cryptography that Shor's is for asymmetric.
+However, it might aid in brute force attacks and make symmetric cryptography much less secure.

 The most important thing to understand about quantum-safe cryptography standards is that they substitute the math problems that are easy for quantum computers to solve with math problems that are difficult for both classical and quantum computers to solve.

-In 2016, the US National Institute of Standards and Technology (NIST) put out a call for proposals, in an effort to find the best quantum-safe schemes to become the new cryptographic standards.
-Organizations all over the world that is created and submitted schemes, 69 total.
+In 2016, NIST put out a call for proposals as part of a standardization process.
+Their goal focused on finding the best quantum-safe algorithms and schemes to become the new cryptographic standards.
+Organizations all over the world created and submitted schemes—69 in total.4

 Where earlier forms of cryptography relied on factoring large numbers, these new standards rely on lattice problems.
-To understand what a lattice problem is, imagine a mathematician showed you a list of 1,000 large numbers.
-Now, let’s say that mathematician showed you an even larger number, and told you they made it by adding up 500 numbers from the list.
-If they asked you to figure out which 500 numbers they used, classical and quantum computers wouldn’t be much use in finding the answer.
+To understand a lattice problem, imagine a mathematician showed you a list of 1,000 large numbers.
+Now, let's say that mathematician showed you an even larger number and told you they made it by adding up 500 numbers from the list.
+If they asked you to figure out which 500 numbers they used, classical and quantum computers wouldn't be much use in finding the answer.
 But if the mathematician told you which 500 numbers they used, it would be easy to check whether they were telling the truth.
-That makes lattice problems good replacements for prime factorization problems in cryptography.
+That makes lattice-based problems good replacements for prime factorization problems in cryptography.

 A short window to prepare

-The challenge is that cybersecurity infrastructure historically takes a long time to upgrade and there is no time to waste.
+Historically, cybersecurity infrastructure has taken a long time to upgrade, and there is no time to waste.

-Ten years is not a long time.
-Many critical pieces of cybersecurity infrastructure in government and industry have gone unchanged for decades.
-Many computers already or soon to be in use will need to work for the next several decades with minimal alterations (consider the microchip in your car or the encryption schemes that are used in passports).
-And there have already been examples of large batches of encrypted data being stolen by unknown actors, possibly to be hoarded and decrypted later by using future technology.
+Ten to 15 years is not a long time.
+Many critical pieces of cybersecurity infrastructure in government and industry have remained unchanged for decades.
+Many computers already or soon to be in use will need to work for the next several decades with minimal alterations.
+Consider the microchip in your car or the encryption schemes that protect passports.
+There have already been cases in which unknown bad actors stole large batches of encrypted data, possibly to be hoarded and decrypted later using future technology.

-IBM has been a leader in cryptography for decades, and is now the global leader in both quantum-safe cryptography and responsible quantum computing.
-We draw on our deep cryptographic and quantum expertise to position clients to capitalize on the quantum future, and to navigate it safely.
+IBM has been a leader in cryptography for decades and is now the global leader in both quantum-safe cryptography and responsible quantum computing.
+We draw on our deep cryptographic and quantum expertise to position clients to capitalize on the quantum future and navigate it safely.

 Related solutions